Tullow Oil profit soars on new field, lifts payout

 The London-headquartered group added it expects to deliver total net production of 78,000 to 86,000 boepd in 2012.

-Tullow said it was now eyeing start-up of its Ugandan fields in 2016, following delayed government approval of Tullow's buyout of its partner and subsequent sale-down of its interests to France's Total and China's CNOOC.
+Tullow said it was now eyeing start-up of its Ugandan fields in 2016, following delayed government approval of Tullow's buyout of its partner and subsequent sale-down of its interests to France's Total (TOTF.PA) and China's CNOOC (0883.HK).